 Enalapril is a type of medicine called an ACE inhibitor.
 It is used to treat high blood pressure (hypertension) and is often prescribed to patients who have experienced heart failure or a heart attack, or whose high blood pressure puts them at risk of a heart attack, heart failure or stroke in future.
-The generic drug Enalapril is also sold under the brand name Innovace.
+The generic drug enalapril is also sold under the brand name Innovace.

-You may be prescribed a low dosage of Enalapril to start with, which might be increased over time.
-This gives your body a chance to get used to the medication, and reduces the chances of side effects like dizziness.
+You may be prescribed a low dosage of enalapril to start with, which might be increased over time.
+This gives your body a chance to get used to the medication and reduces the chances of side effects like dizziness.

 Enalapril is normally taken in tablet form, with a glass of water.